Manya Surve: Mumbai underworld

 After he returned to Mumbai, Surve formed another outfit and recruited his two trusted lieutenants, Sheikh Munir from Dharavi and Vishnu Patil from Dombivli.
 They were soon joined by another gangster, Uday Shetty, in March 1980.

 The group's first robbery took place on 5 April 1980, in which they stole an Ambassador car.
 The vehicle was later used to loot Rs 5,700 from the Laxmi Trading Company near Currey Road.
 On 15 April, Surve and his associates brutally assaulted and nearly killed Sheikh Aziz, an enemy of Sheikh Munir, near Kala Killa in the Dharavi slum.
 On 30 April, they stabbed a police constable when he was escorting rival Vijay Ghadge to a police station in Dadar.

 Borrowing the plot from a James Hadley Chase novel, which he had read in prison, Surve decided to loot money from the government milk scheme in a bid to gain money as well as recognition from the Mumbai underworld.
 The group, with the addition of Dayanand, Parshuram Katkar, and Kishore Sawant, stole a car near Badal Bijlee Barkha in Mahim and went on to execute a heist of Rs 1.26 lakh near Govandi.
 The stolen vehicle was later found abandoned near National College in Bandra, exactly as penned in the Chase novel.

 Another famous robbery undertaken by Surve's group included Rs 1.6 lakh from Canara Bank's branch on Sion-Trombay road and Duke and Sons Company at Deonar.
 Surve's criminal activities were not confined to heists and robberies.
 He was also involved in narcotics trafficking, as he saw that the profits derived from it were considerable.

 The group's various successful heists and robberies brought a tremendous amount of attention.
 As a result, the police were put under great pressure to deal with Surve, and they launched Operation Manya Surve to capture and curb his criminal activities.

 On 22 June 1981, Sheikh Munir was picked up from a chemical company near Kalyan.
 A few days later, Dayanand and Parshuram Katkar were arrested at a lodge in Goregoan.
 Anticipating his capture, Surve slipped into an aide's hideout in Bhiwandi but quickly fled on 19 November 1981.
 When police finally broke into the apartment, they recovered a hand grenade, a country-made revolver, and live ammunition.

-Surve was finished after systematic police operations led to a crackdown of his criminal enterprise.
-After the arrest of his cohort Uday, he was the only remaining member of the group who was not in prison.